Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Introduction

-A resulting further motivation for the present work is thus to investigate the dependence of the statistically stationary turbulent RBC state on the initial condition.
-Do different conditions kick the RBC system into different turbulent states with different near-wall dynamics?
-If yes, how do they affect the global transport?
-DNS of RBC typically start with a linear temperature profile across the layer, the diffusive equilibrium state.
-This state is infinitesimally perturbed.
-Here, we add a shear mode $u_x(y, t=0)=\tilde{A}_i \sin(\pi y)$ in agreement with incompressibility and boundary conditions at {\em finite} amplitude $\tilde{A}_i$ to compare the long-term evolution of initially different RBC runs.
-This idea is then further extended by adding a steady volume forcing $f_x$ to the momentum balance that maintains this shear mode $u_x(y)$, see e.g. \cite{Schumacher2001}.
-In all cases, the Nusselt and Reynolds number, the global measures of heat and momentum transfer, remains unchanged within the error bars compared to the standard case with $u_x(y,t=0)=0$ and $f_x=0$.
-Interestingly, for the run with $f_x\ne 0$, we detect a logarithmic region of the mean temperature and velocity profiles, similar to previous mixed convection studies in pressure-driven plane Poiseuille \cite{Pirozzoli:JFM2017,Hamman2018} or plane Couette geometries \cite{Blass:JFM2020,Blass:JFM2021}, both with heated and smooth walls.
-We will show that the logarithmic near-wall layer, which is formed for the case of additional steady volume forcing, does not practically affect the global transport properties within the error bar.
+This idea is then further extended by adding a steady volume forcing $f_x$ to the momentum balance that maintains this sinusoidal shear mode $u_x(z)$, see e.g. \cite{Schumacher2001}.
+Even in this case, the Nusselt and Reynolds number, the global measures of heat and momentum transfer, remains unchanged within the error bars compared to the standard case with $u_x(z,t=0)=0$ and $f_x=0$.
+Interestingly, for the run with $f_x\ne 0$, we detect a logarithmic region in the mean temperature and velocity profiles.
+However, their von K\'arm\'an and offset constants differ from previous mixed convection studies in pressure-driven plane Poiseuille \cite{Pirozzoli:JFM2017,Hamman2018} or plane Couette geometries \cite{Blass:JFM2020,Blass:JFM2021}, both with heated and smooth walls.
+Furthermore, for this non-standard logarithmic near-wall layer, formed in the case of a steady but moderate volume forcing, we show that the global transport properties remain unaffected within the error bar.
+We conclude that this shear forcing is still too weak; the flow, even though perturbed by a finite amplitude, remains dominated by buoyancy forces.
+Once we substitute sinusoidal with a constant pressure gradient forcing, a fully developed standard turbulent boundary layer is formed for both fields with coefficients as in shear flows.

+The outline of this paper is as follows.
 In \sref{sec:numerics}, we present the numerical model.
-In \sref{sec:hds}, we summarize the height-dependent statistics of temperature and velocity, which complements our earlier study in \cite{Samuel2024}. \Sref{sec:decompose} summarizes the refined analysis with respect to coherent and incoherent regions. \Sref{sec:initial} discusses the impact of different initial conditions and the additional volume forcing.
+In \sref{sec:hds}, we summarize the height-dependent statistics of temperature and velocity, which complements our earlier study in \cite{Samuel2024}. \Sref{sec:decompose} summarizes the refined analysis with respect to coherent and incoherent regions. \Sref{sec:shear} discusses the impact of different shear-flows on convective turbulence.
+This discussion includes decaying sinusoidal modes of different amplitudes, a steadily forced sinusoidal mode, and a steady pressure gradient.
 We finally summarize and conclude our findings in \sref{sec:conclusions}.